-Covid: Anti-vaxxers 'intimidated' mum and daughter
+Covid: Anti-vax protestors intimidate teen outside jab centre

 "I said my daughter is using a wheelchair because of Covid," Ms Baker-Earle said.

-"She said, 'she'll have immunity, you shouldn't be getting the vaccine since you have natural immunity.
+"She said: 'She'll have immunity, you shouldn't be getting the vaccine since you have natural immunity.
 You shouldn't be using her as a lab rat'.

 "It was incredibly unpleasant."

-Ms Baker-Earle, from Cowbridge in the Vale Glamorgan, said the 15 protesters walked in front of her car and she had to tell one man to "step back".
+Ms Baker-Earle, from Cowbridge, in the Vale Glamorgan, said the 15 protesters walked in front of her car and she had to tell one man to "step back".

 "He was within two feet of me, looked at me as if I was stupid.
-I told them, 'you have literally surrounded my car'."
+I told them: 'You have literally surrounded my car'."

-She said a vaccination centre steward then came out and checked she and her daughter were OK.
+She said a vaccination centre steward then came out and checked she and her daughter were safe.

 "People were so dismissive of such a serious thing we are dealing with, which makes my blood boil," she added.